 ALL in remission.
 There are normal levels of white and other blood cells after treatment.
 Physical examinations, blood counts, and bone marrow aspirates show no detectable leukemia.
 Remission is the absence of signs or symptoms of leukemia.
 However, it is very important to continue treatment, even when a child is in remission, to keep the leukemia from coming back.

 Recurrent ALL.
 Recurrent ALL is leukemia that comes back after the child has had some period of remission.
-The leukemia may recur in the bone marrow, spinal fluid, testicles (for boys), or less commonly, in other areas of the body.
+The leukemia may recur in the bone marrow, spinal fluid, a boy’s testicles, or less commonly, in other areas of the body.

 Refractory ALL.
 The leukemia did not go into remission, despite remission induction treatment (see below).

-To take advantage of these newer treatments, all children with cancer should be treated at a specialized cancer center.
+To take advantage of these newer treatments, it is best that all children with cancer be treated at a cancer center with access to specialists in pediatric cancer.
 Doctors at these centers have extensive experience in treating children with cancer and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
 In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team .
-Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, social workers, and counselors.
+Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Descriptions of the most common treatment options for childhood ALL are listed below.
 Three types of treatments are used to treat childhood ALL: chemotherapy, radiation treatment, and stem cell transplantation/bone marrow transplantation.
 Sometimes, these treatments are used in combination.
 Treatment options and recommendations depend on several factors, including the classification of ALL, possible side effects, and the patient’s preferences and overall health.
+Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
+Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions .

 Chemotherapy is the primary treatment for ALL.
 It may be given by mouth (orally), injected into a vein or muscle, or injected into the cerebral spinal fluid (CSF).
 It is generally done in four phases: